AleLodetti/Guardrails/README.md

 ## 🦙 LlamaGuard:

-- scaricamento di LLM quali Llama versione 2 7B, Mistral 7B e Llama Chat 7B.
+- Downloading LLMs such as Llama version 2 7B, Mistral 7B, and Llama Chat 7B.
-- salvataggio in locale dei suddetti LLM con la possibilità di recuperare i modelli dal disco anziche scaricarli
+- Local saving of the aforementioned LLMs with the option of recovering the models from disk instead of downloading them.
-- scaricamento di Guardrail quali Llamaguard 7B
+- Downloading Guardrails such as Llamaguard 7B
-- salvataggio in locale dei suddetti Guardrail
+- Local saving of the aforementioned Guardrails
-- possibilità di scegliere il dataset che si preferisce (tra quelli proposti)
+- Option to select the preferred dataset (from those proposed)
-- salvataggio e recupero delle rispsote date dagli LLM sul un dataset generico
+- Saving and retrieving the responses given by the LLMs on a generic dataset
-- stime dei risultati attraverso l'utilizzo di un guardrail.
+- Result estimations using a guardrail.

-## 📦 Installazione
+## 📦 Installation
-Per poter funzionare necessità di una GPU Nvidia, se non ce l'hai problema tuo.
+To run, you need an Nvidia GPU.
+If you don't have one, that's your problem.
-Qui è descritta l'installazione su Windows (su linux è analoga, dovrebbe cambiare solo la parte legata a Microsoft C++ Build Tools).
+The installation on Windows is described here (on Linux, it's similar, only the part related to Microsoft C++ Build Tools should change).
-Superato questo enorme scoglio, servono: Git, Python e Microsoft C++ Build Tools
+Once you've overcome this huge obstacle, you'll need: Git, Python, and Microsoft C++ Build Tools.

 ### <img src="https://git-scm.com/images/logos/downloads/Git-Icon-1788C.png" alt="git logo" width="20"/> Git
 Use this command to clone the repository: